 25% of Overall Score

 Management tools help the back-office: inventory, purchase orders, customer management, and marketing.
 Ecommerce was considered here as well.
 We gave emphasis to POS services that had garden-specific tools, like tree tags or dead item inventory tracking.
-POS Nation again earned 5 out of 5.
+POS Nation led the pack with 4.88 out of 5.

 10% of Overall Score